-smile lovely
+smile amazing

-I think my dad's quite good-looking.
-He's not very tall - a bit taller than me - and he still has his hair, but less than before - it was dark, but it's grey now.
-He's not thin, but he isn't overweight - he's careful about what he eats.
-And he's got a lovely smile.
+I think my dad's very good-looking.
+He's not very tall - a little bit taller than me - and he still has his hair: it was dark, but it's gray now.
+He's not thin, but he isn't overweight.
+He's careful about what he eats.
+And he has an amazing smile.